IkennaConsulting/patterns-for-api-delivery/breaking_changes.md

 - Wiretap
 - Schemathesis - fuzz testing

-## Tips + What to look out for when choosing a breaking change / diff tool
+## Tips + What to look out for when choosing a tool
 - Well-defined breaking change rules. https://github.com/Tufin/oasdiff/blob/main/BREAKING-CHANGES-EXAMPLES.md
 - Should also generate OpenAPI change log.
   - You can follow the format in https://keepachangelog.com/en/1.0.0/